 Located at Hyden’s Wave Rock.
 Erosion sculptured the rock into the shape of a huge yawning hippo.

-The Karalee reservoir, rock catchment and aqueduct.
+The Karalee reservoir is located 7km off the Great Eastern Highway 50km east of Southern Cross.
 A natural rock formation adapted to maximise the catchment, delivery and storage of rainwater that was essential in railway development to the Goldfields region.
 It is now a popular picnic spot and camping spot on the Golden Pipeline heritage Trail.
-Karalee is located seven kilometres off the Great Eastern Highway east of Southern Cross.

 Outcrops of granite with wonderful views form the top of the surrounding country side.
 Located east of Hyden following Hyden East Rd then King Rocks Rd.